 4. Operational Environment

-Tip: For cold storage, ensure the truck has thermal protection to prevent battery performance issues.
+Suggestion: Make sure the truck has thermal protection to stop battery performance problems in cold storage.

 Pallet Truck Battery Maintenance